 Chelsea Aeschbach, MPH, CHES

-With passion and zeal, Chelsea has dedicated her career to protecting the health and well-being of individuals, families and their communities through education, programming and advocacy.
+With passion and zeal, Chelsea has dedicated her career to protecting the health and well-being of individuals, families, and their communities through education, programming, and advocacy.
 In 2011, she received a B.S. degree in Community Health Education and Spanish from the University of Wisconsin-La Crosse and the designation of Certified Health Education Specialist (CHES).
 As a part of her degree, she studied public health issues in both Ireland and Argentina.
-In 2016, she received her Master of Public Health degree from the University of Wisconsin-Madison.
+In 2016, she received her Master of Public Health (MPH) degree from the University of Wisconsin-Madison.
 Her previous work experiences include: coordinating the School District of Onalaska’s Fit Kids, Living Healthy student wellness program; advocating health equity as a part of the University of New Mexico’s Pathways to a Healthy Bernalillo County Program; and promoting a culture of health and wellness at Riverside Center in La Crosse and the Independence Missouri Public School District.
 Most recently, Chelsea worked as a graduate student on a Wisconsin Partnership Program grant funded initiative addressing the racial disparities in Wisconsin’s infant mortality rates.
-As PATCH’s Development Manager, she is committed to improving the health of future generations by growing and sustaining the innovative, teen-driven program.
+As PATCH’s Development Manager, she is committed to improving the health of future generations by growing and sustaining the innovative, youth-driven program.